 Examination officers must not confirm transferred candidate arrangements until approval has been obtained from the awarding body.

 5. Closing date for requests

-Requests must be submitted on-line as early as possible and no later than the date below for the respective examination series:
+Requests must be submitted online as early as possible and no later than the dates below for the respective examination series: